 Even as a small business owner, you can’t expect yourself to handle the whole tasks involved in managing a business without breaking down.
 Depending on your businesses’ financial situation, it may be more feasible to outsource work to freelancers or virtual assistants.
 This can help alleviate business pressure, and you can allocate more time towards other business or even personal tasks.

 It can be quite unnerving to let someone else do your work for you, but it is a foundation for business growth.
 Alternatively, learn to say no to customers when you have your hands full already.
 It can be quite tough to do, but it is for the best.
 That way, you don’t under-deliver to your partners, and you don’t overstress yourself.

-Getting everything is a word that rarely exists in the business world.
+A great way of managing small business stress is through prioritising.
+Getting everything is a concept that rarely exists in the business world.
 Figure out which tasks are more critical, and focus on them, that way you don’t have to think about too many things at the same time.
 Conclude one task before moving on to the next.
 The more you plan, the more you can achieve.
 Have a routine, which way you are in control, and you don’t go about just doing anything you can lay your hands on.